 Middle-earth Movie Magic

-Middle-earth movie magic can be found in the lush green countryside near Matamata, where the Hobbiton scenes from The Lord of the Rings movie trilogy were filmed.
+Middle-earth movie magic can be found in the lush green countryside near Matamata, where The Lord of the Rings and The Hobbit movie trilogies were filmed.
 Future generations will be inspired on a two-hour guided tour of the movie set where you can see the hobbit holes tucked into the hillside and learn about a significant part of New Zealand’s film history.
-Discover Movie Magic

 The Great Outdoors

 There are plenty of opportunities for families to explore the natural wonders of the truly diverse region.
 The Waitomo Caves are a must-do activity; a million years in the making, they are like nowhere else on earth.
 Weird and wonderful stalactites and stalagmites decorate the caves interior and gentle boat rides will take you under magnificent skies of glowworms.
-Above ground you will find New Zealand’s only Angora rabbit shearing show, the Waitomo Big Bird Farm Show and the comical Billy Black Kiwi Culture Show, with everything from exploding logs to a famous dancing pig.
+Above ground you will find great walking trails such at the Marokopa Falls and Natural Bridge, along with farm parks, farm shows and great dining options.

 North Waikato is the home of motor sport action with Hampton Downs offering various motor sport experiences as well as an Adventure Park with paintball shooting, archery and a confidence course.
 Also in North Waikato is the Bush Tramway Club where you can take a ride back in time aboard the Nostalgic Steam Train on the first Sunday of every month.